mrchrisster/MiSTer_SAM/README.md

 If you want an easy setup and just have some great attract screens showing, use SAM goat list.
 Make sure you have updated all Arcade cores through update_all.
 Activate it by going to the menu (either through SSH/HDMI or custom modeline for menu core on CRT) and go to Presets.
 Find the Greatest of all time mode.

-If you want you own list instead of the custom curated one, do the following:
+If you want your own list instead of the custom curated one, do the following:
 - Rename `/media/fat/Scripts/.MiSTer_SAM/SAM_Gamelists/sam_goat_list.txt` to `/media/fat/Scripts/.MiSTer_SAM/SAM_Gamelists/sam_goat_list_custom.txt`
 - Start editing the new file